Loading...

 Top 10 International Source Markets (2025)

-Source: Sabah Tourism Board 2025
+Source: Sabah Tourism Board — Visitor Arrivals by Nationality 2025 (preliminary)

 Visitor Type Breakdown

-Sabah\u2019s tourism is split between domestic visitors (2.1 million, 55%) and international visitors (1.69 million, 45%).
-However, the spending split is more skewed toward international visitors: they account for 51.1% of total tourism expenditure despite comprising only 45% of arrivals.
-This is because international visitors stay longer (average 5.2 nights) and spend more on premium accommodation, diving, and adventure activities.
+Sabah’s tourism is split between domestic visitors (2,295,000, or 60.5%) and international visitors (1,498,709, or 39.5%).
+The spending split runs the other way: international visitors account for a little over half of total tourism expenditure despite being under 40% of arrivals, because they stay longer and spend more on premium accommodation, diving and adventure activities.
+That expenditure share is a state government figure and is not separately published.

 Visitor Composition: Domestic vs International (2025)